 Privacy laws are designed to keep individuals’ personal information safe from being collected and used without their consent.
 In the United States, the main privacy law is the Federal Trade Commission Act, which prohibits companies from engaging in unfair or deceptive practices that could harm consumers.

 The FTC has broad authority to take action against companies that violate consumers’ privacy rights.
-For example, the FTC has brought enforcement actions against companies that have collected personal information without consumers’ knowledge or consent, failed to protect sensitive information from hackers, and engaged in other unfair or deceptive practices.
+For example, the FTC has brought enforcement actions against companies that have collected personal information without consumers’ knowledge or Implied Consent, failed to protect sensitive information from hackers, and engaged in other unfair or deceptive practices.

 Cybersecurity on the other hand refers to the measures that businesses use to protect their computer networks, servers, and software from online attacks, such as phishing scams, malware, and ransomware.